 The number of samples per station depends on human habitation at the growing/harvesting area:

 - Areas with no human habitation will require a total of fifteen (15) samples per station over the sampling period.

 - Areas with human habitation will require a total of thirty (30) samples per station over the sampling period.

 Results from all sampling stations over the sampling period must have both a geometric mean not to exceed 14 fecal coliforms/100 ml, and no more that 10% of the samples can have greater than 28 fecal coliforms/100ml.

 Water quality samples can be taken by an operator through a Memorandum of Understanding (MOU).
 The person requesting the growing or harvest area classification bears the cost of getting the area classified.

 The Sanitary Survey Report will classify the area as one of the following:

 - Conditionally Restricted

-- Prohibited - applies to all areas not classified; all areas adjacent to sewage treatment plants; and areas with unacceptable fecal coliform or biotoxin levels which would cause the shellfish to be adulterated.
+- Applies to all areas not classified; all areas adjacent to sewage treatment plants; and areas with unacceptable fecal coliform or biotoxin levels which would cause the shellfish to be adulterated.
 An area with an unacceptable biotoxin level could be approved under a biotoxin monitoring program.